Skip to content

 Watering planned and/or delivered in partnership with Traditional Owners to support Aboriginal cultural values and uses

-The timing of the summer/autumn fresh is planned to support the annual Johnny Mullagh Cup cricket match between the Gunditj Mirring and Barengi Gadjin Traditional Owners.
-The fresh will improve water quality in swimming holes and improve amenity for Traditional Owners attending the cricket match, which is an important cultural event on the river.
+The timing of the summer/autumn fresh is planned to support the annual Johnny Mullagh Cup cricket match between Gunditj Mirring and Barengi Gadjin Traditional Owners.

 Social, recreational and economic values and uses

-In planning the potential watering actions in Table 4.2.1, Glenelg Hopkins CMA considered how environmental flows could support values and uses, including:
+In planning the potential environmental watering actions in Table 4.2.1, the Glenelg Hopkins CMA considered how environmental flows could support values and uses, including:

 • water-based recreation (such as canoeing and fishing)